NASCAR could debut hybrids as early as 2022 – TechCrunch

 “We travel the world visiting other sanctioning bodies and are not ignorant to the fact that the world’s going towards more hybrid technology,” Probst told TechCrunch during a track-side interview at Charlotte Motor Speedway.

-“We’re pushing to go full electric.
+“We’re pushing to go full hybrid.
 I don’t know where the balance nets out for us long-term, but some form of hybrid technology is certainly on our radar…after 2021,” he said.

 A NASCAR rep speaking on background added further clarification saying, “Nothing is fully confirmed until it hits the race track.
 That said, hybrid tech could certainly be in our cars by 2022, if all plans stay on track.”

-Note: Update: This article has been revised to reflect a misstatement by NASCAR that the sport plans to “go full electric.”
-NASCAR plans to “go full hybrid,” a spokesperson clarified.